• Skip to primary navigation

 A Sound Christian Education

-Another benefit that I’m only now able to recognize is the fact that Dad and Mom chose to use BJU Press Distance Learning as a tool to make sure no gaps would exist in my education.
+Another benefit that I’m only now able to recognize is the fact that Dad and Mom chose to use BJU Press Online Learning as a tool to make sure no gaps would exist in my education.
 They saw the importance of filtering academic subjects through a biblical worldview but at the same time were unwilling to compromise my future academic success.
-Their foresight in choosing BJU Press Distance Learning as well as their guidance enabled me to excel in my studies and to reach my goals.
+Their foresight in choosing BJU Press Online Learning as well as their guidance enabled me to excel in my studies and to reach my goals.

-What’s your BJU Press Distance Learning story?
+What’s your BJU Press Online Learning story?

 Filed Under: Simplified Homeschool Tagged With: benefits, distance learning, family, homeschool